Coalescing Brownian flows: A new approach: Introduction

 At the heart of our approach is the groundbreaking work of Schramm and Smirnov \cite{SchrammSmirnov11} on scaling limits of critical percolation in the plane.
-We borrow directly from their work by adapting the quad-crossing or Schramm-Smirnov state-space and topology to the study of coalescing flows.
+We borrow directly from their work by adapting the quad-crossing or Schramm--Smirnov state-space and topology to the study of coalescing flows.
 As in the percolation case, the state space is compact, so only uniqueness of subsequential limits has to be established.
-Thus one of the main advantages of our approach is that very few estimates are needed in order to establish this convergence.
+Thus, one of the main advantages of our approach is that very few estimates are needed in order to establish this convergence.
 The bulk of the work is in some sense to construct the limiting object in the Schramm--Smirnov space.
-Convergence of the discrete object to the continuous one then follows rather simply by an argument based on ``uniform coming down from infinity" (Proposition \ref{prop:coming_down_from_inf}), which is the main technical ingredient.
+Convergence of the discrete object to the continuous one then follows rather simply by an argument based on ``uniform coming down from infinity'' (Proposition~\ref{propcomingdownfrominf}), which is the main technical ingredient.

-In the companion paper \cite{SBN}, \margin{C: added this reference} we will illustrate further the extent and breadth of the analogy between coalescing flows and critical percolation, by showing that the Brownian webs in this paper (including, say, on the Sierpinski gasket) are all examples of \emph{black noises} \margin{C: changed a black noise into plurial since these would lead to different black noises.
-Please check}.
+In the companion paper \cite{SBN}, \margin{C: added this reference} we will illustrate further the extent and breadth of the analogy between coalescing flows and critical percolation, by showing that the Brownian webs in this paper (including, say, on the Sierpinski gasket) are all examples of \emph{black noises}.